 Everybody talks about practice, but some golfers just go through the motions.
 A lack of time and motivation stops them from honing the skills they need from practice.
 If that sounds like you, chose a few clubs and a few trouble spots and work on those exclusively.
-A tour pro has more experience and guile in their bag than we do, but we can still be sharp on common shots.
+A tour professional golfer has more experience and guile in their bag than we do, but we can still be sharp on common shots.
+Even the best golfers need practice.

 So, practice your drive (not your easy 7-iron), practice out of the sand, and practice your wedge shots before you go to the putting green.
 We can’t learn muscle memory if we don’t practice!